MeryylleA/ping-pong-neural-net/README.md

 - Enhanced reward calculation logic
 - Optimized neural network training process
 - Better handling of edge cases and unexpected situations

+## Scoring System

+The game now includes a scoring system to keep track of points for each player.
+The scores are displayed on the screen during the game.
+When a player scores a point, the ball position is reset, and the scores are updated accordingly.